-- · Rate Revenue; and/or
+- Rate Revenue; and/or

 - the depreciation charge; and/or

-- · new or upgrade works being funded through borrowings.
+- new or upgrade works being funded through borrowings.

-Draft 2023/2024 capital program is summarised below.
-The estimated cost of the capital works program is \$4.827m of which \$3.693m (77%) would be spent on assets renewals in line with Council's Infrastructure. and Assets Management Plans (I&) adopted on 25 October 2021.
-The remaining capital expenditure of \$1.134m (23%) is proposed to be spent on new assets.
+2023/2024 capital program is summarised below.
+The estimated cost of the capital works program is \$3.986m of which \$3.523m (88%) would be spent on assets renewals in line with Council's Infrastructure. and Assets Management Plans (I&AMP) adopted on 25 October 2021.
+The remaining capital expenditure of \$0.463m (12%) is proposed to be spent on new assets.

-Next year capital program is planned to deliver;
+This years capital program is planned to deliver;